innolitics/rdm/README.md

 The optional `revision` value is printed on the title page and in the header, if present.
 Revisions are not typically required for records.

-The manufacturer name, which is stored in the `system.yml` data document, is also show on the title page.
+The manufacturer name, which must be specified in `system.YML` data document, is also show on the title page.

 ## Images